chauff/cse1500-web-transcripts/Lecture-6.md

 You will observe different behaviours of the application when testing it in the browser that make clear how the middleware components interact with each other and how they should be used in an Express application.

-In the example above we did not actually sent an http response back, but you know how to write such a code snippet yourself.
-So far, none of our routes have contained `next` for a simple reason: all our routes ended with an http response being sent and this completes the request-response cycle; there is no need for a `next()` call.
+In the example above we did not actually sent an HTTP response back, but you know how to write such a code snippet yourself.
+So far, none of our routes have contained `next` for a simple reason: all our routes ended with an HTTP response being sent and this completes the request-response cycle; there is no need for a `next()` call.

 ### Authorisation component example